ga-wdi-boston/rails-model-validations/README.md

        e.g. `{scope: <other property>}`.

       **EXAMPLE :**
-      To set some uniqueness validators in my Person model, I might write
+      To set some uniqueness validators in my Person model, you might write

       ```ruby
       class Person < ActiveRecord::Base